Robbie1977/r-natverse/README.md

 which has been installed in a standardised way.
 Containers typically provide multiple pieces of software. **r-natverse** provides both R and the RStudio GUI.

+## R Version

+This image is built on `deepnote/ir:4.4.3-ra-54-buildcache` which provides R version 4.4.3, ensuring you have access to the latest stable features and improvements in R.

 ## Getting the r-natverse docker image

 You must first have [docker installed](https://docs.docker.com/get-docker/) on your machine.